Powering the move to net zero in Oxfordshire

 What we’re doing

-The project involves the installation of new high-voltage electricity cables along Grenoble Road and some parts of Watlington Road.
+The project involves the installation of new high-voltage electricity cables along Grenoble Road and sections of Watlington Road.
 This will create additional network capacity, improve resilience and help enable new connections, including for clean energy and electric vehicle infrastructure.

 In addition to our project, you may also notice gas utility works along parts of Grenoble Road.
 These are being carried out by another provider.
 We appreciate that having different works in the same area can add to disruption, and we thank you for your patience while improvements are completed